 Graduates of paralegal degree programs earn bachelor’s degrees.
 Degree programs incorporate general education classes like history, English and mathematics with coursework focused on paralegal studies.
 Degrees take approximately four full-time years to complete.

 Te paralegal community in Newfoundland and Labrador is still too small to support a professional paralegal association.
-However, paralegals that are interested in the benefits of association membership may choose to join one of the two national associations: the Canadian Association of Paralegals (CAP) and the Paralegal Society of Canada (PSC).
+However, paralegals that are interested in the benefits of association membership may choose to join one of the two national associations: the Canadian Association of Paralegals (CAP).

 CAP members can leverage the association’s advocacy work to help develop the paralegal profession as it grows in Newfoundland and Labrador.
 CAP already has members who live in the Maritimes.
 It strives to represent them at the national level and to help develop networks within the larger legal community of the region.
 CAP also offers its members scholarships, access to a job bank, continuing education opportunities and a professional network.